jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 ### Configuration

 The showcase contains three example simulations, which demonstrate the three MACs in a wireless sensor network.
 The scenario is that there wireless sensor nodes in a refridgerated warehouse, monitoring the temperature at their location.
 They periodically transmit temperature data wirelessly to a gateway node, which forwards the data to a server via a wired ethernet connection.
+To run the example simulations, choose the `BMac`, `LMac` and `XMac` configurations from omnetpp.ini.
+Most of the configuration is shared between the three simulations (defined in the General configuration), except for the MAC protocol specific settings.
 `TODO: to run the simulation choose todo config...`.
 All three simulations will use the same network, `TODO`, defined in <a srcFile="wireless/sensornetwork/SensorNetworkShowcase.ned"/>:

 <img class="screen" src="network.png">